jpkelly/Clock8001Pi5/README.md

 ## About Clock-8001

 The clock-8001 is an open-source, customizable, professional-grade clock and timer project, typically based on a Raspberry Pi.
-Its main features include network control via the Open Sound Control (OSC) protocol, support for professional timecode synchronization like LTC, and multiple display options.
+Its main features include network control via the Open Sound Control (OSC) protocol, advanced timing, and customizable interfaces.

 - Official Clock-8001 project: [Clock-8001 GitLab](https://gitlab.com/clock-8001/clock-8001/)
 - This repository provides helper scripts and automation; Clock-8001 itself is licensed under GNU GPL v2.0 or later.